Skip to Content

 Read More

-Join us for To Have and Have Not—the film that introduced the world to the electric pairing of Humphrey Bogart and Lauren Bacall!
+The first film in our 13-film Humphrey Bogart retrospective is To Have and Have Not, the film that introduced the world to the electric pairing of Bogie and Bacall!

 Set in wartime Martinique, Bogart plays a tough American boat captain trying to stay neutral while Bacall arrives as a mysterious young drifter with a cigarette, a razor-sharp wit, and a look that could stop the story cold.
 What begins as a smoldering battle of nerves soon pulls both into a dangerous resistance plot.